Both personally and professionally, there is a genuine human need to believe that the current situation is moving closer to a ‘return to normal’.

 For many, periods of difficulty and change fuel innovation, experimentation and accomplishment.

 There have been many online marketing changes which have helped organisations reignite financial growth.

 As an example of this in action, Google recently announced free listings for Google Shopping, meaning that there is a huge opportunity to list products on the platform for free alongside the current paid listings.

-If your business has more than 10 retail locations you can now (for a limited time only) bulk update Google My Business Post features to push out your company communications within the search results for free.
+If your business has more than 10 retail locations you can now (for a limited time only) bulk update Google Business Profile Post features to push out your company communications within the search results for free.

 If you would like to know more about the updates happening in the digital space and what they mean for your business, contact us for a chat to find out how we can help.